christophergarthwood/appdevstig_docs/Template_012_LoggingStandard.md

 ## Requirements/Specifications/Guidelines:

-A logging standard standard usually defines:
+A logging standard usually defines:

 + What kind of information should be logged (like errors or user actions)
 + How detailed the logs should be (log levels such as info, warning, error)